Introducing Portfolio Shield™

 What is the Momentum-Algorithm?

 An algorithm is a procedure for solving a mathematical problem.
 In this case, on the first trading day of each month the Portfolio Shield™ momentum-algorithm takes the cumulative 6-month return of the S&P 500® (SPY: SPDR® S&P 500® ETF), Nasdaq-100 Index® (QQQ: PowerShares QQQ™ ETF), Russell 2000 (IWM: iShares Russell 2000 ETF), and a long-term US Treasury bond fund (TLT: iShares 20+ Year Treasury Bond ETF), and sorts them based on the highest to the lowest return.
-The formula then takes the top three based on their cumulative return and applies a proprietary formula to determine the weighting in the portfolio.
+Under normal conditions, the algorithm will allocate the portfolio to the three equity funds.
+If the 6-month cumulative return of the US Treasury bond fund is higher than the 6-month cumulative return of any of the three equity funds, then the bond fund is added to the portfolio.
+The formula then applies a proprietary formula to determine the weighting in the portfolio.
 The algorithm is run on the first trading day of each month and the portfolio is adjusted accordingly based on the algorithm.

 Why the 6-Month Look Back on Returns?